 Car manufacturers have been doing this for years, putting a sticker in the back window of every sold car.
 How could this work for your business?

-A sticker with your logo and contact details on the back of a laptop or electronic goods, water bottles, or even unbranded products using a clear sticker with your logo.
+A sticker with your logo and contact details on the back of a water bottle, a book cover or even food products.
+If you have unbranded products try using a clear sticker with your logo.

 Use stickers on promotional items

 Push your brand image and use on giveaways to potential customers – think notebooks and small gifts.
 Ideally something your customers will hopefully find useful and use regularly like a memory stick or notebook.